Frequently Asked Questions

 If you only made minor changes to the model, please follow the procedure described above (for not yet published models).

-We are supporting our users to submit only metadata at the best convenience.
+We are supporting our users to deposit metadata-only submissions at the best convenience.
 To meet ones of the minimal submission constraints, users have to respect the following requirements:

-2. At Step 2: Select BioModels Metadata Submission (BMS) * from the dropdown list of the pre-defined model formats.
+2. At Step 4 (e.g., where all user's input is summarised): Check the box Is this a metadata submission? to mark the current submission as a metadata-only submission.
 If you fail this step, the model won't be indexed and is less searchable.

-If missing either of these two requirements, the submission is likely failed.
+If missing either of these two requirements, your submission is likely improper.

 We also strongly request users to provide more information about the model by adding a meaningful text in the model submission description box.
-The information can be left in here such as how the model is encoded, what is the link of the original model...
+The information can be left here such as how the model is encoded, what is the link of the original model.

 Why does my SBML model contain no species or reactions after a conversion from CellML?